linroger/FinanceCompendium/III. Markets and Institutions/Market Structure/Financial Markets and Institutions 2/Diamond Lecture Notes.md

 Risky debt (debt with a positive probability of bankruptcy) distorts capital budgeting decisions.
 It provides incentives to make tradeoffs between cash in bankruptcy and not in bankruptcy that differ from the ones that maximize the value of the firm.

 The potential bondholders will require a high enough interest rate to give themselves a competitive rate of return, for example  $10\%$ .
 Thus, any reductions in the value of the capital budgeting program of the firm will come out of the owner's pockets.
 If the firm selected too high a leverage ratio, it would be giving itself a perverse incentive contract.
-It would not do this in

-the first place, if it had alternatives.
+It would not do this in the first place, if it had alternatives.
 Thus, we might not expect a firm to choose a capital structure with as much debt as our example if it faced an unobservable choice between these projects.

 This leaves us with some unanswered questions:

-AHow can these bad effects of debt be reduced?
+How can these bad effects of debt be reduced?

-BHow do bank asset services help reduce these bad effects?
+How do bank asset services help reduce these bad effects?

-CIf debt is so bad, why is it so common, especially for smaller firms?
+If debt is so bad, why is it so common, especially for smaller firms?

 Why not use another financial contract?

 Beginning with question a, we examine problems with bond covenants, contractual provisions in bond or loan indentures.
 See the Wruck paper in the packet for a description of typical covenants.

--Just prohibiting an action in a bond covenant does not prevent it from happening.
+- Just prohibiting an action in a bond covenant does not prevent it from happening.
 The lender needs to know about the violation before it happens or soon thereafter.
 In addition, the lender must have some bargaining power over the borrower in order to stop a "crime in progress."

 - Enforcement requires effort and monitoring of the borrower.
 Without substantial monitoring, the contract cannot depend on anything except the grossest public information.

--If not all contingencies are spelled out, contracts must be renegotiated over time.
+- If not all contingencies are spelled out, contracts must be renegotiated over time.
 This too requires the lender to have lots of information about the borrower's situation.

--If the lender is not one individual, but many small bondholders, the covenants can be difficult to enforce.
+- If the lender is not one individual, but many small bondholders, the covenants can be difficult to enforce.
 There can be either duplication of effort if each lender monitors the situation carefully, or more likely, a "free rider" problem, where none of the small bondholders find it worthwhile to bother to monitor.
 Without monitoring, covenants will not be renegotiated or contain much detail.
 If there is no monitoring, covenants will be written contingent only on the grossest public information.

 - This gives an advantage to having a single lender, rather than many lenders.
 We will see that this is a part of the argument why asset services of banks and other intermediaries are important.
 - The US Federal Trust Indenture Act prohibits majority voting to restructure debt contracts that reduce principal or interest or extend the debt maturity.
 A  $100\%$  vote required to change these "key covenants."
 Thus, even if public bondholders had the information, they probably could not use it.
 Changes to other covenants in bonds require a 2/3 vote in dollar value, and  $50\%$  measured in the fraction of bondholders (not weighted by dollar value).

-# Class Note 2 Debt contracts due to the lack of information: Debt as a promise and a threat
+## Class Note 2 Debt contracts due to the lack of information: Debt as a promise and a threat

 This is our initial view of the role of debt in corporate control.
 This is simple but abstract.
 This will not be our only view of this issue.